joolstorrentecalo/gitlab-foss/doc/administration/reference_architectures/index.md

 - Git (Pull): 2 RPS
 - Git (Push): 0.4 RPS (rounded to the nearest integer)

-The above RPS targets were selected based on real customer data of total environmental loads corresponding to the user count, including CI and other workloads.
+The above RPS targets were selected based on real customer data of total environmental loads corresponding to the user count, including CI and other workloads along with additional substantial headroom added.

 ### How to interpret the results